-Students will experience the world of technology through exploration of each of the five technology areas: Communication, Transportation, Manufacturing, Construction, and Biotechnology.
-The course will integrate computer technology with hands-on technology learning activities in order to develop current social and environmental concerns.
-This hands-on course presents a problem solving approach to help students better understand the connection of computers as a tool in today's technological world.
-By employing critical thinking, systematic problem-solving techniques, and interactive social and communication skills, they will develop strategies and approaches aimed at solving these real world problems.
+Students will experience the world of technology through exploration of each of the five technology areas: Manufacturing, Transportation, Communication.
+Construction, and Biotechnology.
+The course will integrate computer technology with hands-on technology learning activities in order to explore current social and environmental concerns.
+This hands-on course presents a problem-solving approach to help students better understand the connection of computers as a tool in today's technological world.
+By employing critical thinking, systematic problem-solving techniques, and interactive social and communication skills, students will engineer strategies and approaches aimed at solving these real world problems.